 With a whopping 32,000 hotel rooms in this northern Thailand city, where do you even begin?
 The truth is, many travelers who pass through Chiang Mai just rent a room from a guest house for weeks at a time because it’s so inexpensive and there is plenty to explore.
 Some of us, however, are just visiting for a few days and are in search of more comfortable, but still affordable accommodations full of Thai charm and that’s exactly what I’ve detailed for you here.

 Best Location to Stay in Chiang Mai

-As a base, find accommodations inside or within walking distance to the Old City, an area surrounded by a 700 year-old wall (see map above).
-Make sure your choice is on the tucked-away small residential streets (lanes) because they offer a quiet stay removed from noisy main roads.
+As a base, I suggest you find accommodations inside or within walking distance to the Old City, an area surrounded by a 700 year-old wall (see map above).
+Make sure your choice is on the tucked-away small residential streets because they offer a quiet stay removed from the noisy main roads.
 For central convenience, hotels near the Thapae Gate are best.

 Best Affordable Hotels in Chiang Mai

 My top recommendation is the hotel where I stayed, the Thapae Boutique House.
 I think it’s the best mid-range hotel in the city with rates starting at $25 per night and discounts for a full week stay.
 They offer free breakfast, wifi, a business center with computers, a coffee bar, and laundry services.
 It is in walking distance to anything you could need and all the popular markets.

 Further up the ladder in cost, the Baan Orapin Heritage B&B is $50 per night for Thai bungalows totally surrounded by tropical gardens while still within walking distance to the Thapae Gate.
 It’s the ideal setting and in fact won the 2013 TripAdvisor Travelers’ Choice Award.